VilokMasuti/Assginment/README.md

 # React + Vite + TailwindCss
-to run this project  type  [run npm i] terminal to syart this project type [ npm run dev ] im terminal
+To run This Project  Type  [ npm i] in terminal
+To Start This Project Type [ npm run dev ] iN terminal

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.